andkirby/commithook/doc/commit-msg.md

 ##### Short Issue Commit
 So, if you want to be ~~lazy~~ productive... :)
-If you tired of copy-pasting issue key and summary that there is a good news.
+If you tired of copy-pasting issue key and summary that there is good news.
-If you'd like to speed up of writing commit-verb that there is a good news.
+If you'd like to speed up of writing commit-verb that there is good news.

+First option.
 You may write it shortly:
 ```
 F PRJNM-256